 Medical malpractice can take a host of different forms, from misdiagnosis and surgical errors to birth injuries and medication errors.
 Ultimately, however, for a medical error to constitute malpractice, it must be shown that the provider violated the duty of care owed to you as a patient.

 As you can see, injuries that you suffer following a medical procedure or medical treatment does not automatically constitute medical negligence.
-Rather, you must prove through experts (other “reasonably prudent” medical professionals) that a mistake was made by your provider either by acting, or not acting, in the way that they should have.
+Rather, you must prove through experts (other reasonably prudent medical professionals) that a mistake was made by your provider either by acting, or not acting, as they should have.

 Medical negligence is not always obvious, but the effects can be devastating.
 A Connecticut medical malpractice attorney at The Flood Law Firm can evaluate your case and advise you of the options you might have for making a claim.

-The majority of patients are unaware of their legal rights in the event of medical malpractice.
-In addition, they generally don’t know what is involved in bringing a malpractice claim.
+Most patients don’t know their legal rights after medical malpractice injures them.
+In addition, they generally don’t know how to bring a malpractice claim.

 Doctors and surgeons are not the only providers that can be held liable for medical malpractice.
 You may be able to bring claims against other medical professionals (such as advanced practice registered nurses, dentists, chiropractors, and podiatrists) as well as healthcare facilities (such as hospitals) for the harm they cause you and your loved ones.